< Back to Hunting

 Coyotes and foxes may not be chased for pleasure during a firearms deer season where dogs are prohibited.

 Dogs may be used to chase deer for training purposes Oct.
 1-Dec.
-31, from 30 minutes before sunrise until 30 minutes after sunset, only in deer zones where dogs can legally be used for hunting deer during the modern gun deer seasons.
+31, from 30 minutes before sunrise until 30 minutes after sunset in deer zones where dogs can legally be used for hunting deer during the modern gun deer seasons.

 Violation points are assigned to hunters convicted of fish and wildlife violations.
 The accumulation of 18 points for violations within three years may result in the revocation of hunting and fishing privileges for one year.
 The accumulation of 30 points within five years may result in the loss of licenses and privileges for three years.
 Access to Commission-owned lands will be prohibited if hunting privileges are revoked as a result of violations.
 Boating violations are not considered toward revocation.